PascalKieslich/mousetrap/README.md

 If you use the `mousetrap` package in your published research, we kindly ask that you cite it as follows:

-Kieslich, P. J., Wulff, D. U., Henninger, F., & Haslbeck, J. M. B. (2017).
+Kieslich, P. J., Wulff, D. U., Henninger, F., Haslbeck, J. M. B., & Schulte-Mecklenbeck, M. (2016).
 Mousetrap: An R package for processing and analyzing mouse-tracking data. <https://doi.org/10.5281/zenodo.596640>

 Acknowledgments
 ---------------